reagul/RESTApi/README.md

 On Linux

 > cd <mongodb dir>
-> ./bin/mongod
+> /bin/mongod

 ```

-Use the REST service to create some support tickets:
+Use the REST service to as a Template to create API .

 ```
 curl -i -X POST -H "Content-Type: application/json" -d '{"subject":"We are out of coffee!!!","description":"Please help now!","createdDateTime":"2014-01-21T09:03:28","priority":9999}' http://localhost:8084/RESTApi/